[Ch 18.12] The Literary Mirror and the Faithful and Wise Servant Parable

 This chiastic structure reveals the book’s main message: Despite appearances, Christ is sovereign.
 The persecution, the beasts, the false prophet, Babylon—all are under God’s control and will be judged.
 The church may suffer now (the woman flees to the wilderness), but victory is certain (the Lamb stands on Mount Zion with the 144,000).
 The center assures persecuted believers: Your suffering has meaning.
 This is cosmic warfare, and Christ has already won.

-Section 4: The Chiastic Structure of Matthew’s Gospel: The Wise Servant in Context
+The Chiastic Structure of Matthew’s Gospel

 Understanding where the Wise and Faithful Servant parable fits in Matthew’s overall structure reveals something crucial: it’s not an isolated prophecy about one person, but part of a carefully structured teaching about readiness and discernment.